samredway/platformer2d/README.md

 Some key points regarding keeping code simple and making memory management safer are:

-- No Exceptions (hard to guaranty memory safety when the stack is deleted)
+- No Exceptions: return error codes instead of throwing exceptions
 - Avoid New and Delete
   - I prefer stack to heap
   - Use std containers like Vector to manage allocation automatically